Relevant for: API testing only

 In the toolbox pane, expand the Java node, and drag the Call Java Class activity onto the canvas.

 In the canvas, select the Java step.

 In the Properties, open the Input/Checkpoints tab .

 In the Input/Checkpoints tab, click the Java Class button to open the Java Class Dialog Box.

-In the Java Class dialog box, do the following:
+In the Java Class dialog box:

 Provide a classpath.
 If you packaged your Java step, click the Browse button adjacent to the Jar field and point to a .jar file.
 Alternatively, click the Browse button adjacent to the Package root field and point to a package root folder.

 Note: To embed the jar file and save it with the test, select Embed Jar in Test.
 Due to a technological limitation, if you intend to specify a class file, you must select the Embed Jar in Test option before you browse for the class file.